 Historically, before horses and cars, mobility was walking.
 Now, many of us would like walking to be a bigger part of everyday life.
 With Renata it will be our primary transport and we can use the subway for longer trips.

 We provide a holistic plan that will conserve land and energy, improve quality of life, and be cost effective.
-It’s not a government project, but it requires Government leadership to navigate new approvals.
+It’s not a government project, but it requires Government alliance.
 It is a very large and fantastic development.
 It fits our long term sustainable vision that will continue to be effective for 200 years and beyond.

 Call it a ‘pedestrian-oriented development’.

 Size & How it Works

 Each city of 20,000 will be on a piece of land about 2.2 km (1.4 mi) long by 700 meters (7/16 mi) wide providing 176 acres for the buildings and common areas, and 209 acres for parks and outdoor sports.
 Buildings are 1,400,000 sq m of residential, commercial, and schools.
 Two subway lines will provide good frequent service.
 A parkade capacity of 7,380 cars is situated at one end of the city.
 The subway level will accommodate a bus terminal, taxi stalls, a car share office, and freight.
 Emergency services and maintenance will be at ground level.
 A 10 meter wide access road between the buildings and the park for construction and emergency services from the local highway to all buildings.

 Freight will be delivered to a freight loading dock at the parkade by truck and then transferred to the subway for delivery at slow passenger times.
 This will provide an invisible delivery of freight that is direct and efficient.